ClementineAccount/godot-stex-to-png/README.md

 # godot-stex-to-png

+Archived as of 2023-06-15 as godot-unpacker now contains functionality to convert .stex files directly to .png files, and as such this script is now made redundant

 This script converts Godot stex files to standard png files.
 This is mainly used in combination with a tool that unpacks Godot .pck files like [godot-unpacker](https://github.com/tehskai/godot-unpacker).